Varask/AssesementPartA/README.md

 # Cube Rotation Visualization 🚀

-This project is a **Qt-based OpenGL application** that displays a 3D cube with an animated texture (🔥 magma) and provides several interactive features via a menu.
+This project is a **Qt-based OpenGL application** that displays a 3D cube with an animated texture (🔥 magma block from Minecraft) and provides several interactive features via a menu.

 ## Features 🎨